ssube/salty-dog/README.md

 # Salty Dog

-Rule-based JSON/YAML validator using JSON schemas.
-Capable of filtering elements to validate partial documents, supports multiple documents per stream or file, inserting defaults, and other magic.
+`salty-dog` is a tool to validate JSON and YAML data using JSON schema rules.
+It can filter elements and validate select parts of the document, supports multiple documents in the same stream or file, and can insert defaults during validation.

 ## Getting Started